Skip to content

 Questions

-• Occupancy: can you change numBlocks and blockSize in Occupancy.cu code and check how it affects or predicts the occupancy of the given Nvidia microarchitecture?
+• Occupancy: can you change numBlocks and blockSize in the occupancy.cu code and check how it affects or predicts the occupancy of the given Nvidia microarchitecture.

-• Profiling: run your Matrix-multiplication.cu and Vector-addition.cu code and observe what you notice? for example, how to improve the occupancy?
+• Profiling: run your Matrix-multiplication.cu and Vector-addition.cu code and observe what you notice.
+For example, how can occupancy be improved?
 Or maximise a GPU utilization?